anima-wg/brski-cloud/anima-brski-cloud.md

 ## Network Connectivity

 The assumption is that the Pledge already has network connectivity prior to connecting to the Cloud Registrar.
-The Pledge must have an IP address and be capable to reach a recursive DNS server, and also be able to send requests to the Cloud Registrar.
+The Pledge must have an IP address that is able to reach a recursive DNS server, and be able to send requests to the Cloud Registrar.
 There are many ways to accomplish this, from using routable IPv4 or IPv6 addresses, to use of NAT44, to using HTTP or SOCKS proxies.

 The Pledge operator has already connected the Pledge to the network, and the mechanism by which this has happened is out of scope of this document.